 A Big Problem for Control People

-That means they have a big problem they cannot overcome.
+That means they have a big problem they need help to overcome.
 What is it?

-Everyone is born with an innate desire for freedom and when that freedom is threatened, internal or external rebellion shows up.
+Everyone is born with an innate desire for freedom, and internal or external rebellion shows up when that freedom is threatened.
 Unfortunately, control people do not consider the freedom of others.
 But they do want their own freedom.
-Additionally, if they do accept that others are free, they believe people will use their freedom irresponsibly.
+Additionally, if they accept that others are free, they believe people will use their freedom irresponsibly.

 Therefore, they try to control, but the more they try to force someone to change, the more rebellion they get from the other person.
 Only when control people become aware of their controlling nature will they consider different actions.